 Features of the Qorone

-The walls are made of larch.
-Our current supply is from Devon and has been felled by our very own hands!
-Larch is chosen for its strength and longevity.
+The walls are made of coastal redwood or giant sequoia, and larch for the floor.
+Both of these woods are resistant to rot and attack by insects.
+The timber is locally sourced, with the larch from Devon having been felled by our very own hands!
 However, we can use other timbers if you prefer and we can even use a tree from your own land if you happen to have one that needs to come down anyway or has been blown over in a storm.

 As we build the walls, we select pieces of wood to compliment each other as we do the build, and hand finish in our own particular style, to leave a tactile finish, paying particular attention to the knots which we like to leave slightly proud, as though the wood had naturally aged.
 This means that our walls, benches and other wooden furniture ooze character and individuality, and are pleasing to the eye and touch.